A $b$-symplectic slice theorem: A trivializing cover for the critical hypersurface

 \section{A trivializing cover for the critical hypersurface}

 Now we consider $(M,Z)$ a $b$-symplectic manifold.
 As we focus on a semi local result, we will assume $M \cong Z\times (-\epsilon,\epsilon)$ where the critical hypersurface $Z$ is compact and connected with $b$-symplectic form given by Equation \eqref{semilocal}.
-On a semilocal level the last assumption is not an additional restriction, since as we have seen in the previous section, any $b$-symplectic manifold satisfying the previous conditions is of this form on a tubular neighbourhood of its critical hypersurface.
-We will further assume that $Z$ has a compact leaf.
+On a semilocal level the last assumption is not an additional restriction, since as we have seen in the previous section, any $b$-symplectic manifold satisfying the previous conditions is of this form on a tubular neighbourhood of its critical hypersurface. {We will further assume for the rest of the article that $Z$ has a compact leaf.
+Note that according to \cite{guillemin2011codimension} this implies that $Z$ has a mapping torus structure (though not necessarily the same mapping torus structure given by Theorem \ref{sadowski}).}

 \begin{definition} A group action on a $b$-symplectic manifold is called \emph{transverse} if it is transverse to the symplectic foliation of the critical hypersurface.
 If the action, restricted to the critical hypersurface, preserves the cosymplectic structure we will call the action \emph{cosymplectic}.
 Finally, if the action preserves the $b$-symplectic form we will call the action \emph{$b$-symplectic}. \end{definition}